Post

 I had the router’s firmware lying around, so I extracted it with binwalk and loaded the bootloader into my dear friend IDA to take a closer look at the password validation process.
 After opening the bootloader in IDA, my first task was to find the image load address.

-I noticed that many function use pointers with a similar base address (0xFxxxxx
+I noticed that many function use pointers with a similar base address (0xFxxxxx)

-.
-After fiddling around to find the exact address it turned out to be 0xF00000 - 12
+My immediate guess was an image base address of 0xF00000.
+After fiddling around to find the exact address it turned out to be 0xF00000 - 12 (for some reason).

 Now, with addresses correctly mapped, I can use cross-references to strings in order to navigate inside the boot loader.
 A quick search brought me to the function that validates the password.